AlannaJW/weekend-warehouse/README.md

   source systems (an app database, a CRM, and a clickstream) into a BigQuery warehouse.
 - A **star schema** with `fct_orders`, `dim_customer` (Type 2 SCD), and
-  `dim_date`, plus a daily revenue aggregate for fast dashboard queries.
+  `dim_date`, plus two aggregate tables for fast dashboard queries.
-- **Identity resolution** across sources that don't share a clean key — customers are matched by normalized email even when casing varies between systems and some checkouts have no CRM record at all.
+- **Identity resolution** across sources that don't share a clean key — customers are matched by normalized email even when some checkouts have no CRM record at all.
 - A **dbt project** with staging → marts layering, auto-generated lineage docs, and 6 dbt tests covering uniqueness, not-null constraints, accepted values, composite-key uniqueness, and two custom totals-match integrity tests.
 - A **real debugging story.** A custom totals-match integrity test caught a $638K discrepancy in a customer-lifetime aggregate, which traced to a subtle SCD2 multi-version aggregation issue.
 The diagnosis and fix are documented in [`DECISIONS.md`](./DECISIONS.md) entries #4 and #5.
 - **Documented AI workflow** — see [`DECISIONS.md`](./DECISIONS.md) for the cases where I overrode the AI suggestion and why.